 Zap.Com is a public shell company which does not have any existing business operations.
-Zap.Com is likely to search for assets or businesses that it can acquire so that it can become an operating company.
+From time to time, Zap.Com considers acquisitions that would result in it becoming an operating company.
 Zap.Com may also consider developing a new business suitable for its situation.

-CONSOLTDATED RESULTS OF OPERATIONS
+CONSOLIDATED RESULTS OF OPERATIONS